 - Give detailed expectations about the results that you’re expecting

 - Define deadlines for certain projects or tasks

-Weeding out the cheap labor
+Weeding out the wrong applications

 Communicating with prospective contractors

+After crossing out unsuitable candidates, you will likely end up with a handful of qualified applicants.
 If some of the applicants have a portfolio, ask to take a look at it.
 The best applicants are those that have worked on software similar to the one that you’re planning to develop.
 If you stumble upon such applicants, the hiring process will become so much easier for you.

 It’s a good idea to go further and call their references.
 Ask their previous employers a few questions regarding the contractor’s working habits and results.
 You’ll gain lots of insight from those calls.
 Those calls will greatly influence your final decision regarding whom to hire.
 Try some of these developer interview questions and techniques.